 Some classic indicators of county lines involvement and exploitation are listed below:

-If you believe a person is in immediate risk of harm you should contact the police as a matter of urgency through normal channels such as 999
+If you believe a crime is being committed or a person is at immediate risk of harm, you should contact the police as a matter of urgency on 999

-Consult the new guidance on submitting intelligence relating to child exploitation.
-Produced by the Children’s Society, Victim Support and the NPCC, this guide is for professionals and the community.
+Consult the guidance on submitting intelligence relating to child exploitation.
+Produced by the Children’s Society, Victim Support and the NPCC, the Prevention Programme is for professionals and the community.
 Click here to access the guidance.

 Raise awareness of county lines.
 You can access posters on the Gov.uk website